Skip to content

 Jason Stolz CLTC, CRPC

-At Diversified Insurance Brokers, we help retirees nationwide evaluate their 403b rollover choices, compare guaranteed income strategies, and coordinate retirement income planning across pensions, Social Security, Roth accounts, and personal savings.
-This guide breaks down your options so you can protect your money and build a stable, predictable retirement plan.
+At Diversified Insurance Brokers, we help retirees nationwide evaluate 403b rollover choices, compare guaranteed income strategies, and coordinate retirement-income planning across pensions, Social Security, Roth accounts, and personal savings.
+This guide breaks down the real-world pros and cons of each option, so you can protect your money and build a stable, predictable retirement plan.

 Retiring With a 403b?

-Compare rollover options, guaranteed income strategies, and today’s strongest annuity rates.
+Compare rollover options, explore guaranteed income strategies, and review today’s strongest principal-protected annuity rates often used in retirement rollovers.

 Understanding How a 403b Works at Retirement

 A 403b is a tax-advantaged retirement plan designed for schools, universities, churches, hospitals, and nonprofit organizations.
-During your working years, savings grow tax-deferred.
-Once you retire, your account becomes fully accessible—whether for income, rollovers, or future planning.
+During your working years, savings often grow tax-deferred.
+Once you retire or separate from service, your account becomes more accessible—whether for income, rollovers, or future tax planning.

 Option 1: Leaving Your 403b in the Employer Plan